-‘Serious doubt’ Israel complying with international law: Spain’s Sanchez
+‘Serious doubt’ Israel complying with international law: Spain PM Sanchez

-Spanish prime minister says the situation in Gaza is ‘unacceptable’, has denounced indiscriminate killing of civilians.
+In response, Israel recalls its envoy to Madrid, summons Spanish ambassador over ‘shameful statement’.

-Spain’s prime minister has expressed doubts that Israel is abiding by international law in its war on Gaza.
+Spain’s prime minister has expressed doubts that Israel is abiding by international law in its war on Gaza, given the high number of civilian casualties there.

-“The footage we are seeing and the growing numbers of children dying, I have serious doubt [Israel] is complying with international humanitarian law,” Prime Minister Pedro Sanchez said on Thursday, noting the high number of casualties in the besieged strip.
+“The footage we are seeing and the growing numbers of children dying, I have serious doubt [Israel] is complying with international humanitarian law,” Prime Minister Pedro Sanchez said on Thursday.

 Keep readinglist of 4 items